-- a. name of former public servant; - b. conditions of the lump sum payment incentive; - c. date of termination of employment; - d. amount of lump sum payment; - e. rate of pay on which lump sum payment is based; - period of lump sum payment including start date, end date and number of weeks; - g. number and amount (professional fees) of other contracts subject to the restrictions of a work force adjustment program.
+- a. name of former public servant; - b. conditions of the lump sum payment incentive; - c. date of termination of employment; - d. amount of lump sum payment; - e. rate of pay on which lump sum payment is based; - f. period of lump sum payment including start date, end date and number of weeks; - g. number and amount (professional fees) of other contracts subject to the restrictions of a work force adjustment program.

-2.4 Enquiries - Bid Solicitation
+2.3 Enquiries - Bid Solicitation

-All enquiries must be submitted in writing to the Contracting Authority no later than three (3) calendar days before the bid closing date.
+All enquiries must be submitted in writing to the Contracting Authority no later than (insert number of days) calendar days before the bid closing date.
 Enquiries received after that time may not be answered.